aldenkane/CITS3403-Website/README.md

 There are three primary views in this application:
   1. Anonymous View: This view allows users to view the homepage and the results of the poll.
 From this view, users can log in.
 However, users cannot vote from this view.
 The voting page is hidden, and users are required to log in before voting.
   2. User View: This view has all of the functionality of the Anonymous View, except users can now vote on polls.
 They can also log out of their account and return to the Anonymous View from here.
 A sample account to log into this view is username = "alden" and password = "alden"
   3. Admin View: This view has all of the functionality of the User View and is only available for the username = "admin."
 This view can access the administrator workspace, found at localhost:5000/admin.
 The admin can add and delete users, and access other databases.
-A sample account to log into this view is username = "Administator" and password = "admin"
+A sample account to log into this view is username = "admin" and password = "admin"

 This application also has the following notable features:
   * An accounts feature, allowing for regular and admin users.
 This was implemented using Flask.